Free Shipping on orders over $79 with code FSHIP79 at checkout

 When to Plant Clover Seeds

-The ideal time to plant prairie clover is when springtime temps reach between 60°F to 85°F.
+In most areas, the best time to plant clover is when springtime temps reach between 60°F to 85°F. In more temperate climates, planting in late summer/early fall is also suitable.

-Prairie clover needs full sun exposure with well-draining soil, so choose your planting bed accordingly.
+All clovers need full sun exposure with well-draining soil, so choose your planting bed accordingly.
 Do not plant in heavy clay soils unless you amend the area with organic material.
-Fleshy taproots increase prairie clover’s ability to tolerate drought, but only once the plants are established.
+Fleshy taproots increase clover’s ability to tolerate drought, but only once the plants are established.

 How to Plant Clover Seeds

-Prairie clover seeds have a hard shell, therefore scarifying the seeds is necessary.
-Rub them between sandpaper or soak the seeds in water overnight to loosen their shells and prepare them for germination.
+With hard-shelled seeds like many clovers, you may need to scarify the seeds prior to planting.
+Read here about how to scarify seeds.
 Clear the area of weeds, leaves, and debris so that your seeds can fall on bare soil.
+Broadcast the seed into the cultivated soil.
 Press seeds down to ensure good seed-to-soil contact; they can tolerate being covered with soil up to a depth of half an inch.
-Water the area with a fine mist spray for moisture, making sure throughout the next few weeks that the soil never fully dries out.
+Begin by watering the area with a fine mist spray for moisture, then water the seeds well after planting.
+Make sure throughout the next few weeks that the soil never fully dries out.
 Under ideal circumstances, germination will occur after two to four weeks.

 How to Care for Clover

-Prairie clover reaches a height of three to four feet high, and you can expect blooms in midsummer.
-Once developed, prairie clover is a tough, low-maintenance garden plant that is an excellent source of nectar for pollinators.
+If used as a garden flower or companion plant: Clover reaches a height of 3 to 4 feet high, and you can expect blooms in midsummer.
+Once developed, clovers are tough, low-maintenance garden plants that are an excellent source of nectar for pollinators.
 Leave the dried seed heads as a source of winter bird food.